Fruit Juice Recipes

 Apple Juice

-Cut out the stems and mix sweet and tart apples for best taste.
+Cut out the stems and mix sweet and tart apples for the best fresh juice taste.

 Sweet Orange Juice